 In some cases, items sold via the Internet to New Jersey customers may be exempt from sales tax under New Jersey law.
 For example, most clothing, apart from fur, accessories, sporting equipment, and protective equipment, is exempt from sales tax.
 For further information, consult NJS 54:32B-8.1 through 54:32B-11, which cover virtually all exemptions.
-Or, for more readable alternatives, see the DOT’s New Jersey Sales Tax Guide, which includes information on many exemptions, and the DOT’s guide to sales tax exemptions; note, however, that the latter guide dates from 2007 and is currently being revised by the DOT.
+Or, for more readable alternatives, see the DOT’s New Jersey Sales Tax Guide, which includes information on many exemptions, and the DOT’s guide to sales tax exemptions (this guide dates from 2007 and is currently being revised by the DOT).

 The Customer’s Responsibility

-The DOT also publishes a guide strictly on the use tax, but, for Internet retailers, it may be less useful than the Sales Tax Guide.
+The DOT also publishes a guide strictly on the use tax, but, for Internet sellers, it may be less useful than the Sales Tax Guide.